 CONSIDER LIVING IN YOUR RV CLOSE TO HOME FOR THE FIRST FEW WEEKS

-For work reasons, we have to remain in our local area for one month after moving out of our house.
-At first I found this to be inconvenient, now two weeks in I’m so glad we’re getting the opportunity to get settled in to our new RV home before leaving the area.
-I’ve lost count how many times we’ve been to our storage unit.
-Whether it be to get things out that we didn’t think we’d want or put things in that we realized we didn’t need to bring, there has been a lot of back and forth.
-Had we left Colorado right away, we would have ended up carrying around a lot of things we didn’t need and buying things that we left in storage.
-But you just don’t know exactly what you need and don’t need until you’re doing it.
+We spent two weeks at an RV Park near our storage unit in order to get settled in to our new RV home before leaving the area.
+In that time we ended up going to our storage unit more times than I could count.
+Whether it be to get things out that we didn’t think we’d want or put things in that we realized we didn’t need to bring, there was a lot of back and forth.
+Had we left Colorado right away, we would have ended up carrying around a lot of things we didn’t need and buying things that we left behind in storage.
+It’s hard to know exactly what you need and don’t need until you’re doing it.

 TRY TO TAKE IT ALL IN STRIDE

-Writing this post, I’m so relieved that this process is over.
-It’s mentally and physically draining.
+The process of decluttering and downsizing from a house to an RV is both mentally and physically draining.
 If you’re going thru this process alongside a spouse, go easy on each other and try to take it all in stride.
 It’s easy to get frustrated and irritated when you’re sleep-deprived and feel like there’s not enough time to do anything but pack.
 Mark & I laughed a lot over the course of the two weeks we spent packing and moving out.
 I don’t know if it was out of delirium or what but keeping the mood light definitely helped get the job done.